aheckmann/m/README.md

 #### Notes

-Where possible `m` will try to download the distro-specific binaries for your O/S and version.
+Where possible `m` will try to download the distro-specific binaries for your OS and version.
 If a binary appears to be unavailable, `m` will ask if you want to try building from source.

 [Building MongoDB from source](https://github.com/mongodb/mongo/wiki/Build-Mongodb-From-Source)